lukes/herald/README.md

       action :growl
     end

-For Herald to use Growl, enable "Listen for incoming notifications" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel.
+For Herald to use Growl, enable "Listen for incoming notifications" and "Allow remote application registration" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel.

 #### Ping